resbazSQL/lc-webscraping/_episodes/03-xpath-browser-scraping.md

 - "Practice scraping data that is poorly structured."
 - "Use XPath queries to refine what needs to be scraped when data is less structured."
 keypoints:
-- "Data that is relatively well structured (in a table) is relatively easily to scrape."
+- "Data that is relatively well structured (in a table) is relatively easy to scrape."
 - "More often than not, web scraping tools need to be told what to scrape."
 - "XPath can be used to define what information to scrape, and how to structure it."
 - "More advanced data cleaning operations are best done in a subsequent step."